Understanding Symmetry in Trigonometry: Which Functions Are Odd and Why

 The Unit Circle: The Key to Trigonometric Symmetry

 The unit circle—a circle with radius 1 centered at the origin—is the ultimate tool for understanding trigonometric symmetry.
 For any angle θ, we define a point (x, y) on the circle where x = cos(θ) and y = sin(θ).
 The angle -θ corresponds to reflecting the point (x, y) across the x-axis, resulting in the point (x, -y).
-This reflection is the geometric heart of the matter Simple, but easy to overlook..
+This reflection is the geometric heart of the matter Easy to understand, harder to ignore..

 - For